1,600 migrants lost at sea in Mediterranean this year

 “The route from western Africa is very long and very dangerous,” di Giacomo said.

-IOM has registered 900 deaths on the Canaries route this year, he said, but the true number could be double “and no one is paying a lot of attention.”
+IOM has registered 900 deaths on the Canaries route this year, but the true number could be double “and no one is paying a lot of attention,” he said.

 Human rights groups often criticize European governments for not doing more to rescue migrants trying to reach the continent on unseaworthy vessels.
 European rescue efforts led by Italy in the central Mediterranean were scaled back a few years ago and more emphasis was placed on training and equipping the Libyan coast guard to intercept migrant boats before they can reach European waters.
 Critics say Europe is turning a blind eye to human rights abuses in Libyan detention centers for migrants.